kskalvar/aws-eks-cluster-quickstart/README.md

 Expand Advanced Details
 ```
 User data
-Select "As file"
+Select "As text"
-Click on "Choose File" and Select "cloud-init" from project cloud-init directory
+Cut and Paste contents of file from "aws-eks-cluster-quickstart/cloud-init/cloud-init" in github
 ```
 Click on "Next: Add Storage"
 Click on "Next" Add Tags"